alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 Material allows you to control what categories can be used by declaring them in the `mkdocs.yml`.
-This way you can make sure that authors stick to agreed categories and that typos are detected.
+This way you can make sure that authors stick to agreed categories and that the plugin detects typos.

 !!! example "Control your categories"